Jacquot-SFE/tr-909-analysis/datasheets/instrs-w-skip.md

 And I'll put an `x` in the table below when the disassembly has no instances of the instruction, or a number indicating how may there are.
 ## Instructions

+### The common ones

+* BIT - test a single VV:xx bit, skip next if set.
+* OFFI - and a reg against immed bit pattern, skip next if result is 0
+* OFFIW - and a VV against an immed bit pattern, skip next if result is 0
+* ONIW - and a VV against an immed bit pattern, skip next if result is nonzero
+* DCR - decrement reg, skip next if it borrows
+* DCRW - decrement VV reg, skip next if it borrows
+* INR - increment reg, skip next if carry
+* INRW - increment VV reg, skip next if carry
+* DEQ - 16-bit, skip next if equal
+* DGT - 16-bit, skip if GT
+* DLT - 16-bit, skip if LT

+### The complete list

 * Adds (Subts) that check no carry (borrow) (NC = skip next if No Carry):
 	* ADDNC x
 	* ADDNCW x